agiledigital-labs/Anypoint-service-mesh/readme.md

   `kubectl get pods -n service-mesh`
 - Provision an adapter for the service mesh.
 The deployment you want to be in the service mesh need to be in the same namespace as the adapter provision.
   `asmctl adapter create \ --name=<adapter name> \ --namespace=<adapter namespace> \ --size=<adapter plan size> \ --replicas=<amount of replicas for the adapter> \ --clientId=<clientId of the environment or organization> \ --clientSecret=<client secret of the environment or organization> \ --platformUri=<URL of Anypoint Platform>`
+- Verify that there is a new adapter pod in Service Mesh pod list.
+  `kubectl get pods -n service-mesh`
 - Verify the adapter status.
   `asmctl adapter list`
+- Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.
+  `kubectl apply -f hello_world_api/deployment.yaml`
 - Fill in the values and apply auto create yaml file to automatically create your api in anypoint platform.
   `kubectl apply -f anypoint-api-auto-create-template.yaml`
 - Verify the endpoint is created on anypoint platform.